-The ADL5370 has two double-balanced mixers: one for the inphase channel (I channel) and one for the quadrature channel (Q channel).
+The ADL5371 has two double-balanced mixers: one for the in-phase channel (I channel) and one for the quadrature channel (Q channel).
 Both mixers are based on the Gilbert-cell design of four cross-connected transistors.
-The output currents from the two mixers sum together into a load.
-The signal developed across this load is used to drive the D-to-S amplifier.
+The output currents from the two mixers sum together into an on-chip balun, which converts the differential signal to single-ended.

-D-to-S Amplifier
+D-to-S Stage